 For executives who were hired or re-hired after September 30, 2001, YUM has implemented the YUM LRP.
 This is an unfunded, unsecured account-based retirement plan which allocates a percentage of pay to an account payable to the executive following the executive's separation of employment from YUM or attainment of age 55.
 The Company adopted the YCHLRP upon separation while the assets and liabilities associated with these employees under YUM LRP were transferred to YCHLRP.
 YCHLRP will continue to be in effect until terminated by the Company's Board of Directors.
 The terms of the YCHLRP are substantially similar to the terms of the YUM LRP.
 Under the YCHLRP, certain executives who are at least age 21, who are classified as salary level 12, who are not eligible to participate in a tax-qualified defined benefit plan, and who satisfy certain additional requirements as to work location and assignment, are eligible to participate in the YCHLRP if selected for participation by the Company.
 The YCHLRP is an unfunded, unsecured account-based retirement plan that allocates a percentage of pay to an account payable to an executive following the later to occur of the executive's separation of employment from the Company or attainment of age 55.
 Under the YCHLRP, participants aged 55 or older are entitled to a lump sum distribution of their account balance on the last day of the calendar quarter that occurs on or follows their separation of employment.
-The liabilities attributable to our employees under the YCHLRP were insignificant as of December 31, 2023 and 2022.
+The liabilities attributable to our employees under the YCHLRP were insignificant as of December 31, 2024 and 2023.

-YUM offers certain of the Company's executives working in China retirement benefits under the Bai Sheng Restaurants China Holdings Limited Retirement Scheme (previously known as the Bai Sheng Restaurants (Hong Kong) Ltd. Retirement Scheme).
-Under this defined contribution plan, YUM provides a Company-funded contribution ranging from 5% to 10% of an executive's base salary.
-Upon termination, participants will receive a lump sum equal to a percentage of the Company's contributions inclusive of investment return.
-This percentage is based on a vesting schedule that provides participants with a vested 30% interest upon completion of a minimum of 3 years of service, and an additional 10% vested interest for each additional completed year, up to a maximum of 100%.
-The Company adopted the same plan after the separation and the contribution amount to the plan for the years ended December 31, 2023, 2022 and 2021 was immaterial.
+YUM offers certain of the Company's employees and executives working in China retirement benefits under defined contribution plans, through which YUM provides a Company-funded contribution ranging from 5% to 10% of the base salary.
+The Company adopted the same plans after the separation.
+Under the plans, participants will receive a lump sum equal to a percentage of the Company's contributions inclusive of investment return upon termination.
+This percentage is generally based on a vesting schedule that provides participants with a vested 30% interest upon completion of a minimum of 3 years of service, and an additional 10% vested interest for each additional completed year, up to a maximum of 100%.
+The Company's contribution amount to the plans for the years ended December 31, 2024, 2023 and 2022 was immaterial.

 As stipulated by Chinese state regulations, the Company participates in a government-sponsored defined contribution retirement plan.
 Substantially all employees are entitled to an annual pension equal to a fixed proportion of the average basic salary amount of the geographical area of their last employment at their retirement date.
 We are required to make contributions to the local social security bureau between 13% and 20% of the previous year's average basic salary amount of the geographical area where the employees are under our employment.
 Contributions are recorded in the Consolidated Statements of Income as they become payable.
 We have no obligation for the payment of pension benefits beyond the annual contributions as set out above.
-In 2022, in relation to effect of the COVID-19 pandemic, the Company also recorded one-time relief of enterprise social security contributions as a reduction to related expense (See Note 2 government subsidies for additional information).
-The Company contributed \$230 million, \$183 million and \$183 million to the government-sponsored plan for the year ended December 31, 2023, 2022 and 2021, respectively.
+In 2022, in relation to effect of the COVID-19 pandemic, the Company also recorded one-time relief of enterprise social security contributions as a reduction to related expense (See Note 2 for additional information about our government subsidies).
+The Company contributed \$239 million, \$230 million and \$183 million to the government-sponsored plan for the year ended December 31, 2024, 2023 and 2022, respectively.

-Note 14-Share-Based Compensation
+Note 13-Share-Based Compensation